nmoreaud/qmake-unity/README.md

 **Pure C++ techniques :**
 - Use precompiled headers (PCH) : useful for big executables/libraries
-- Forward declare headers (incremental build)
+- Forward declare headers
 - Write less templates

-**Qt :**
+**QMake :**
-- If you build in VisualStudio, install Qt Visual Studio Tools <= 2.2; which now supports parallel calls of moc.
+- If you build in VisualStudio, install Qt Visual Studio Tools ≥ 2.2; which now supports parallel calls of moc.
+- If you use QMake and you have many projects to build, you can build them in parallel using a `SUBDIRS` project without the `ORDERED` directive.

 **Improve your build process :**
 - Build CPP files and projects in parallel (ex qmake with subdirs, make -j8, vc++ /MP...)